azsk/DevOpsKit/Contributing.md

 *  The core team needs to agree with any architectural impact a change may make.
 Things like new extension or APIs must be discussed with and agreed upon by the core team.

 ### Suggestions
-We're also interested in your feedback.
 You can submit a suggestion or a feature request at <azsksup@microsoft.com>.
 To make the feedback process more effective, try to include as much information as you can.
 For example one can add the need, impact and advantages or the feature being requested.

 Your contribution is really appreciated.